DevExpress/devextreme-reactive/CONTRIBUTING.md

 ## Help and Support

-If you are using DevExtreme Reactive under the DevExtreme Non-Commercial license, please refer to Stack Overflow for support.
-If you are the owner of an active commercial license, create a ticket in our [Support Center](https://www.devexpress.com/ask).
+Create a ticket in our [Support Center](https://www.devexpress.com/ask) if you own an active commercial license for DevExtreme Reactive.
+If you have a non-commercial license, refer to Stack Overflow for support.

 ## Contribute Code and Content